kw7oe/kw7oe.github.io/content/about.md

 application which includes features like expense tracking, budget and recurring transaction (bills).
 It is developed with Ruby on Rails and a little bit of Preact.
 Due to limited time _(and interest)_ available, _it is abandoned now_.

-But lately, I have been just learning different technologies in order to solve some of the technical challenges we faced in Naluri.

 [1]: https://til.kaiwern.com
 [2]: https://expendere.herokuapp.com